Handbook of Macroeconomics

-- No. of pages:
+- No. of pages: 562

 - Copyright: © North Holland 1999

 - Published: December 13, 1999

-- North Holland
+- Imprint: North Holland

-- Hardcover ISBN:
+- Hardcover ISBN: 9780444501578

 John B. Taylor is the Mary and Robert Raymond Professor of Economics at Stanford University and the George P. Shultz Senior Fellow in Economics at Stanford’s Hoover Institution.
 He is also the director of Stanford's Introductory Economics Center.
 His research focuses on macroeconomics, monetary economics and international economics.
 He co-edited Volume 1 of the Handbook of Macroeconomics and recently wrote Getting Off Track, one of the first books on the financial crisis, and First Principles: Five Keys to Restoring America’s Prosperity.
 He served as senior economist and Member of the President’s Council of Economic Advisers.
 From 2001 to 2005, he served as undersecretary of the U.S. Treasury for international affairs.
 Taylor was awarded the Hoagland Prize and the Rhodes Prize by Stanford University for excellence in undergraduate teaching and the Stanford Economics Department Distinguished Faculty Teaching Award.
 He received the Truman Medal for Economic Policy for extraordinary contribution to the formation and conduct of economic policy, the Bradley Prize for his economic research and policy achievements, the Adam Smith Award from the National Association for Business Economics, the Alexander Hamilton Award and the Treasury Distinguished Service Award for his policy contributions at the US Treasury, and the Medal of the Republic of Uruguay for his work in resolving the 2002 financial crisis.
 Taylor received a BA in economics summa cum laude from Princeton and a PhD in economics from Stanford.